ginader/HTML5-placeholder-polyfill/readme.markdown

 * [fontresize](http://www.tomdeater.com/jquery/onfontresize/) (excellent even though terribly unmaintained event plugin that fires when a user changes the fontsize of their Browser (that usually breaks the other placeholder polyfills))

 [check out the DEMO](http://blog.ginader.de/dev/jquery/HTML5-placeholder-polyfill/)

+The Placeholder Attribute has decent support across current Browsers.
+This Script adds support for the older generations including:

+* Internet Explorer < 10
+* Firefox < 4.0
+* Safari < 4.0
+* iOS Safari < 4.0
+* Android Safari

+for more details on native support see the Browser suppport table at [caniuse.com](http://caniuse.com/#search=placeholder)